Welcome to “The Art of Fiction” project

 The Busy Bee was a handmade “little magazine” created between 1877 and 1886.
 It is largely composed of handwritten articles, including poetry, prose, fiction, and non-fiction, though it also includes illustrations, magazine cuttings, and photographs.
 The Busy Bee has been digitised and made openly accessible for the first time.

-Patchwork Object
+The Patchwork Object Project

 Banner image credit: Penlee House Gallery & Museum